Quynhchi04/Mental-Health-Companion/README.md

   - **Intent**: What is the user trying to do or express?
   - **Entities**: Key terms such as symptoms or conditions.
   - **Sentiment**: Emotional tone of the message.
+  - **Meta Data**: Optional fields such as age, gender, and timestamp to enhance context.
 - All annotations follow the [Annotation Guidelines](annotation/annotation_guidelines.md).

 ---